 What is a limited company?

-A limited company means that the business assets and income are separate from your own personal assets and income.
-The company is viewed in law as a separate entity to you as its owner.
-It has separate finances and business accounts, it has shares and shareholders, and it can keep any profits it makes after tax.
+A limited company means that the business assets and income are separate from personal assets and income.
+The company is viewed, by law, as a separate entity to you as its owner.
+It has separate finances and business accounts, shares and shareholders and can keep any profits it makes after tax.
+The major advantage of setting up a limited company is you’re not liable for any debts the company collects.
+Any losses stay with the company rather than you personally.

 What you need to do to set up a limited company

 Setting up a limited company is a straightforward process that can be done online.
 Companies House has simplified the stages and an application can take as little as ten minutes.
-There are certain rules you need to follow but beyond that, once you’ve registered with Companies House and you’ve got your company number, you can begin trading.
+There are certain rules you need to follow but beyond that, once you’ve registered with Companies House and got your company number, you can begin trading.

 Choose a name